joycse06/joycse06.github.io/source/_posts/2014-12-07-revisting-data-structure-linked-list-part-2.markdown

 title: "Revisting Data Structure : Linked List Part 2"
 date: 2014-12-07 22:57:17 -0500
 comments: true
-categories:
+categories: programming cpp data-structure
 ---
  In previous part of the series We talked about Linked List in General and it's implementation details in C++ Programming language.
 We saw how to layout the structure of a Linked List and how to insert data into the list.

  In this episode we will be talking about how we can print all the nodes of a linked list.
 So we can assume from the nature of Linked list that we have to traverse the whole list and print each nodes value.

- ##Printing Linked List through Iteration Method
+## Printing Linked List through Iteration Method

  The definition of the print function using iteration is as follows: